The Sovereign Tech Fund is now part of the Sovereign Tech Agency.

 released a joint advisory to provide mitigation guidance.

-Until STF’s investment, the core maintainers had not received significant financial support for their work on this critical FOSS project.
+Until STA’s investment, the core maintainers had not received significant financial support for their work on this critical FOSS project.

 What are we funding?

-The work the Sovereign Tech Fund is commissioning aims to improve the release pipeline, documentation, source code repository structure, efficiency, as well as introducing fuzz testing and a performance testbed.
+The work the Sovereign Tech Agency is commissioning aims to improve the release pipeline, documentation, source code repository structure, efficiency, as well as introducing fuzz testing and a performance testbed.

 In addition to being functional improvements, these all have security and vulnerability-related implications: improved release pipeline enables quick releases for security vulnerabilities, fuzz testing allows early vulnerability detection, Software Bill of Materials (SBOMs) enable better dependency tracking.